conormuldoon/unison/README.md

 To change the model, edit the (HARMONIE-AROME) endpoint URI `harmonie.uri` and the associated time zone `harmonie.timezone` properties in the `back-end/src/main/resources/application.properties` file and restart the server.
 Alternatively, if running a packaged version of the application, override the `harmonie.uri` and `harmonie.timezone` properties using Java system properties or the `--harmonie.uri` and `--harmonie.timezone` arguments for main.

-## Acknowlegements
+## Acknowlegement
-Unison has been developed as part of the Acclimatize Project (https://www.acclimatize.eu/), which is partly funded under the EU Ireland Wales European Territorial Co-operation (ETC) programme.
+Unison has been developed as part of the Acclimatize Project (https://www.acclimatize.eu/).
+The Acclimatize project is part funded by the European Regional Development Fund through the Ireland Wales Cooperation programme.